Feminist language reform: History

 Sweden has made strides towards shifting their language to fit a less misogynistic society.
-In the Swedish language, there has never been a word for the female genitalia or even a translation of the word "vagina", even though the word snopp translates to "penis" and has been used as such since the 1960s.
+The introduction and widespread adoption, since 2000, of the word snippa for female genitalia is considered an example of successful feminist language reform in Swedish.
+Snippa is a neutral, colloquial term for female genitalia originally promoted for use with and by little girls.
+The word snopp, akin to "willy" in English, was already in widespread use in Swedish.
+Like "willy", the word snopp is used with children to refer to the penis without any medical or vulgar connotations.
+Noting that standard Swedish lacked an equivalent neutral term for female genitalia, social worker Anna Kosztovics began promoting the use of snippa in 2000.
 Through history, there have been many slang terms used for the woman's genitalia, including words such as fitta translated to "cunt", där nere translated to "down-there", and even mus translated to "mouse".
 In the 1990s, Swedish media started to bring the absence of such a word to light.
 It was not until the early 2000s that feminists and activists start using the word snippa to be identified with the female genitalia.
 Snippa's origins can be traced back to many different Swedish dialects.
 Its popular definition "refers to something small and/or narrow, for example a small pike or a narrow boat".
 In regards to genitalia, "it might have been used to refer to female genitalia of cows and pigs in the early twentieth century".
 Since the popularization of using the word Snippa, the Swedish Academy added the word to the 2006 Swedish Language Dictionary.

 Some language reformers directly work with identifying and changing sexist undertones and patriarchal vocabulary through a method called "linguistic disruption".
 An example: In the United States, the word "herstory" became popularized "to refer to history which is not only about men".

 Sweden has also shown efforts in language planning regarding changing misogynistic undertones in their vocabulary.
 The Swedish Association for Sexuality Education has promoted the word slidkrans to replace the word for "hymen", mödomshinna.
 The new word, slidkrans, is made up of the two parts slid, translating to "vaginal" and krans, translating to "garland".
 It lacks the connotations of the ideology of virginity and honour attached to mödomshinna."

 The gender-neutral pronoun hen was originally promoted by feminists and the LGBT community.
 Controversial at the outset, it has gained wide acceptance in Sweden, is used in schools, and recently was added to dictionaries.

 Australia has been identified as a nation that officially promotes the feminist influence to its public bureaucracy by implementing feminist language reform across many institutions.
 Since this planned social shift, Australia has seen changes in political and government leadership that aim to interfere with this reform, such as a shift towards a conservative-leaning government.
 There are shifts that come from such movements that support them as well, such as the gender-neutral pronoun "they" being more widely accepted.